Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

-<a id="Farina"></a>
+<a id="farina"></a>
 ### Clelia Farina, Università di Palermo.
 ### _Observing competence and performance in talk-in-interaction: notes from an Italian LA course with newly arrived plurilingual learners_
 This paper aims to revisit the relationship between competence and performance in Italian LA learning and use among newly arrived migrants, treating both as situated and co-constructed in and through talk-in-interaction and learners’ participation in classroom discursive practices (Young, 2009).
 It draws on a micro-corpus of audio-recorded classroom oral interactions—spontaneous and teacher-guided—from an Italian LA course with recently arrived plurilingual minors with limited experience of formal schooling and emergent literacy.
 For these learners, oral interaction is not one among several channels of acquisition but its primary site, a condition that makes the analysis of classroom talk particularly consequential (Tarone et Al., 2009).In particular, a comparative analysis of participation frameworks (teacher–student; peer–peer) and language regimes (monolingual/multilingual) is used to explore how target-language output—and thus what becomes recognisable as “performance” and inferable as “competence”—may vary across interactional contexts (Goodwin & Duranti, 1992).
 The paper takes as its starting point an observed discontinuity between the growing pedagogical legitimacy of multilingual approaches and translanguaging in SLA and LA teaching practice, and the persistence of largely monolingual orientations in the assessment of oral skills.
 In assessment, rating scales are often organised around criteria such as grammatical accuracy, lexical range, and degree of control.
 Taken together, these criteria implicitly frame oral output in target/non-target-like terms and can encourage a view of competence as an objectively observable property that a learner either possesses or lacks — a stance that New Literacies Studies and LESLLA research have shown to be particularly inadequate for learners whose language acquisition is primarily oral and interactionally grounded (Tarone, Bigelow & Hansen, 2009).
 Drawing on this body of research, the classroom evidence presented here takes Young's interactional perspective and work on participation frameworks (2009) as its analytical point of departure, suggesting that what learners can do is contingent on the social relations that organise participation and shape classroom talk (Seedhouse, 2009; Schegloff, 1991).
 In Italian LA classrooms with newly arrived youths, shared sociolinguistic experiences (i.e. undocumented mobility, fluid multilingualism, age proximity, shared religious affiliations, and co-residence in hosting centres) can be recontextualised in interaction.
 The relationships that develop, then, may shape the classroom as a community of practice and foster distinctive ways of participating in classroom talk.
 As noted by other scholars (D’Agostino, 2021; Mocciaro, 2022), prevailing assessment metrics are therefore descriptively and epistemologically inadequate for this learner profile, primarily because they under-represent the (multilingual) discursive practices that often constitute the interactional infrastructure of Italian LA learning among LESLLA learners (cf. D’Agostino, 2023; D’Agostino, Mocciaro & Ba, 2026).
 Ignoring this interplay of variables and dimensions risks isolating the learner and their performance, while overlooking the dense web of social relations that makes language learning possible.
 While the scope of this study remains necessarily modest, it is hoped that close attention to interaction data of this kind may offer a contribution to the understanding of how additional language learning unfolds for plurilingual LESLLA learners.

 References
-Tarone, E-.
-Bigelow, M., Hansen , K. (2009).
+Tarone, E. Bigelow, M., Hansen , K. (2009).
 Literacy and Second Language Tracy, Oxford University Press.
 D’Agostino, M. (2021).
 Noi che siamo passati dalla Libia.
 Il Mulino.
 D’Agostino, M. (2023).
 Comunicazione multilingue fra apprendimento e uso.
 In Italia ma senza italiani.
 Italiano LinguaDue, 15(1), 326–337.
 D’Agostino, M., Mocciaro, E., & Ba, A. (2026).
 Emerging literacy in multilingual digital practices of young adult African learners.
 In C. Czinglar, K.